The Governing Body ensures that the emphasis throughout the school meets the requirements of the National Curriculum

 On occasions the school makes use of theatre groups, performers and visiting artists as stimuli for the children’s own work.
 Children from all year groups perform concerts at Christmas for parents and visitors.
 We also have creative and singing after school clubs.

 We also have a limited number of spaces for Year 1 and 2 children to learn to play the piano.
 There is a termly charge for piano lessons and places are offered on a first come, first served basis.
 Please ask at the school office for details.

 School excursions, special arts events such as music festivals and visitors to school enrich the curriculum for our children and broaden their experience.
-We usually organise trips for each year group once a year, e.g. to museums, the theatre or the zoo.
+We usually organise trips for each year group once a year, e.g. to museums, outside learning venues or galleries, or the zoo.
 We normally ask parents to contribute to the cost of these trips, but all children will be given the opportunity to attend, regardless of a parent’s ability to contribute.
 Local outings, for example to the village church, the War Memorial or the Link Club, form part of our normal curriculum.
-We also invite visitors to the school such as authors, artists, music workshops and theatre groups.
+We also invite visitors to school such as authors, speakers from different religions, artists, music workshops and theatre groups.

 Supporting your child’s learning

-All schools are required to have home-school agreements which lay down the responsibilities of the school, its parents and pupils.
 We realise the importance of parental support in the enrichment of the children’s education and encourage their involvement in the life of the school.
-To this end, we have Family Learning Time sessions every half term where parents come into the classroom to work alongside their children, a Parent Forum where we discuss aspects of learning and also parent information sessions
+To this end, we have Family Learning Time sessions every half term, where parents come into the classroom to work alongside their children, a Parent Forum where we discuss aspects of learning and also parent information sessions

 The staff and children always appreciate any help parents and friends are able to offer.
 If you are able to give a little of your time to the children, please contact the class teachers directly or the school office.
 All regular helpers complete a Disclosure & Barring Service (DBS) check and obtain satisfactory enhanced clearance with the local authority before working at the school.